How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 You also have the option to have your LLC taxed as an S-Corporation or C-Corporation.
 This requires you to file the appropriate election form with the IRS.

-Note: You can be taxed as a single-member LLC (Qualified Joint Venture) instead of a Partnership if you jointly own an LLC as a married couple.
+Note: You can be taxed as a single-member LLC (Qualified Joint Venture) instead of a partnership if you jointly own an LLC as a married couple.
 This is possible because Arizona is a community property state.

 Your LLC may also be responsible for state and local taxes on top of your federal taxes.
-This includes sales and income tax.

 • You’re required to pay the TPT if you sell products or taxable services.
 This is for the privilege of conducting business in the state.